tjdodson/tjdodson.github.io/_posts/2020-04-07-ds-terminal.md

   zsh-autosuggestions
 )
 ```
-To do this you have to edit `~/.zshrc` exactly how it says above, and then you have to follow the installation instructions for all the plugins that aren't auromatically installed with Oh My Zsh.
+To do this you have to edit `~/.zshrc` exactly how it says above, and then you have to follow the installation instructions for all the plugins that aren't automatically installed with Oh My Zsh.
 Such as `colorls`, `zsh-syntax-highlighting`, and `zsh-autosuggestions`.

 #### colorls